The Urban Orchardist nursery is open for the fall planting season.

 - Otherwise, I ship with Canada Post.
 Rates are automatically determined at checkout.

-- For deliveries, a $5 handling fee is automatically added to account for the cost of the box.
+- For shipments, a $5 handling fee is automatically added to account for the cost of the box.

 Bare root trees are dug and shipped while dormant, without soil around their roots (we pack them in damp sawdust to keep them hydrated during shipping).
 There are multiple benefits to this - bare root trees have less risk of transplant shock compared to potted trees, they are able to be shipped for a much cheaper price, and growing trees in the ground as opposed to pots is better for the trees, the grower, and the environment.
 If you'd like to read more, I like this article written by nurseryman Akiva Silver about The Benefits of Bare Root Trees.